 Crisps/chips packets cannot be recycled because they contain several different layers of plastic known as metallized plastic film, and because of the grease and food residue that’s stuck to them.
 Pringles tubes are one of the most challenging packaging products to recycle because they combine five different materials, including a metal base, a tear-off foil top, a plastic lid, a silver foil lining inside and a cardboard outer sleeve.

-Tip: follow your New Year’s Resolutions to become healthier, and avoid the snacks section in your local supermarket.
+Sustainable alternative tip: follow your New Year’s Resolutions to become healthier, and avoid the snacks section in your local supermarket.

 7. Make-up removal pads

 Make-up removal pads: 100% cotton pads can be composted, but only if they haven’t been used with chemical make-up removals as that would contaminate the compost.
 Cotton wools are also often blended with other synthetic materials, such as polyester, which will make it even more challenging for them to decompose.